apache/cxf/distribution/src/main/release/samples/jax_server_aegis_client/README.txt

 A new command windows opens for the server process.
 After running the client, terminate the server process by issuing Ctrl-C in its command window.

-To remove the code generated from the WSDL file and the .class files, either delete the build directory and its contents or run:

-  ant clean

 Building and running the demo in a servlet container
 ----------------------------------------------------

-Please refer to samples directory README for building demo in a servlet container.

-Using ant, run the client application with the command:

-  ant client-servlet -Dbase.url=http://localhost:#

-Where # is the TCP/IP port used by the servlet container, e.g., 8080.

-Or
-  ant client-servlet -Dhost=localhost -Dport=8080

-You can ignore the -Dhost and -Dport if your tomcat setup is same, i.e ant client-servlet

 Using java, run the client application with the command: